Four men held in central Georgia jail escaped and a search is underway, sheriff says

 MACON, Ga.
-(AP) — Four men detained in a central Georgia jail escaped through a damaged window and a cut fence early Monday morning, authorities said.
+(AP) — Four men detained in a central Georgia jail – including one being held on a murder charge – escaped through a damaged window and a cut fence early Monday morning, authorities said.

 Bibb County Sheriff David Davis identified the four as Joey Fournier, Marc Kerry Anderson, Johnifer Dernard Barnwell and Chavis Demaryo Stokes.